 Smaller sized diapers (sizes Preemie, 1 and 2) will have lower levels of liquid-absorbing polymer albeit higher levels or fluff, whereas toddler-sized diapers (3 and above) will have higher levels of liquid-absorbing polymers in ratio to the amount of padding/fluff that they contain.
 Overnight diapers will have the highest amount of liquid-absorbing polymers, and are ideal for toddlers who have high amounts of urine output overnight.
 Once your child has moved on to potty training, you will most likely switch to pull-ups (which are indicated for potty training), which have a very low-level of liquid absorbing polymer.

 Cellulose: Cellulose is used in the construction of the diaper and gives the diaper its ability to absorb liquid.
 The normal absorbency for cellulose pulp is around 10 cc of liquid per gram of cellulose pulp, although this can be reduced to 2 cc when the cellulose is subjected to excess pressure.

 Disposable Diaper Back Sheet: The backsheet to a disposable diaper usually has a cloth-like look that is created with the use of a thin, polypropylene non-woven sheet.
 Although the backsheet of a diaper may look like it's constructed from cloth, it is actually made from plastic.
 This plastic material prevents excess liquid from leaking out of the diaper and onto a baby/infant's clothing.
-Some diapers have backsheets with wetness indicators, such as Huggies Little Snugglers Baby Diapers.
+Some diapers have backsheets with wetness indicators.
 This wetness indicators alerts caregivers as to when the diaper needs to be changed.

 Starting at: $11.72